What's happened

 - What are the implications of this research for future pregnancies?

-- Are there other factors that affect metabolic health?
+- What other factors affect metabolic health?

 Common question